JojoReikun/DOKA/README.md

 ---
 ## Run OVERVIEW
 ### cli
 Works in the Pycharm (JetBrains) console.
-Alternatively DOKA.py can be executed and a gui will open, which includes generation of a new project, label definitions, and kinematic calculations.
+Alternatively DOKA.py can be executed and a gui will open, which includes the generation of a new project, label definitions, and kinematic calculations.
 'Lizardanalysis' is supposed to be a click program executable via anaconda console, but it hasn't been tested yet.
 ```
 >> import lizardanalysis
 >> path_to_csv = r'path to input csv files'